 To the front of the property is a highly attractive elevated Al Fresco patio dining and drinking area (circa 36 covers) with wooden and iron garden furniture and breath taking rolling Rutland countryside views.
 To the side of the property is a further slabbed Al Fresco patio area (circa 20 covers) again with rolling countryside views.
 The patron’s lined car park is to the front and sides and has spaces for circa 30+ cars.

 Our vendor client purchased the freehold in April 2015 and has since totally transformed, re-built and refurbished this ex-roadside diner to a top quality and exemplary standard.
 Our well-established vendor client is offering these valuable substantial freehold premises as an investment opportunity.
-Current annual rent is circa £80,000 – which offers the freehold investor in excess of 14+% annual return on the asking price.
+Current annual rent is circa £52,000 – which offers the freehold investor a circa 10% annual return on the asking price.
 Furthermore, unlike residential investment property/buy-to-let – the internal repair obligations are the responsibility of the lessee.
 We are advised that there will be a new signed 10 year ‘free of tie’ lease that is guaranteed renewable (i.e. protected by the Landlord & Tenant Act 1954).
-Please note the trade fixtures & fittings are owned by the current lessee and not the Freehold owner, as is the norm.
-The present highly experienced lessees are well known in the area and operate the business successfully as a bar/bistro/pizzeria restaurant which has already established a very good reputation.
+Please note the trade fixtures & fittings are owned by the current lessee/Freehold owner who is highly experienced and currently operates the business successfully as a bar/bistro restaurant which has established a very good reputation.
 Their business will continue, uninterrupted and securely as per the Lease Terms.

 Furthermore, the lessee has the benefit of a free-of-tie arrangement, at a realistic rent, thereby enjoying substantial barrelage discounts when compared to tied/Pub Co leases.
 Consequently, this should ensure that under committed tenants/operators, the lease is highly desirable & profitable thereby maximising the chances of longevity for the mutual benefit of the Landlord and Lessee.